 RV1002AE | 2x side brushes, 1x filters, 1x BotBoundary strip, 1x Self-Emptying Base Station | Black | Exclusive to Walmart retailers for Black Friday |

 The Shark IQ Robot is a simple robot vacuum.
-It's a sturdily-built vacuum with remarkably long battery life, though the latter can vary in the real world.
+It's a sturdily built vacuum with a remarkably long battery life, though the latter can vary in the real world.
 It also delivers impressive cleaning performance on surfaces like hardwood or linoleum.
 Unfortunately, it struggles more with finer debris on carpeted surfaces and loses suction performance as its dirt compartment fills up, especially in regards to bulkier material like cereal.

 If you're looking for alternatives, take a look at our list of recommendations of the best robot vacuums for hardwood floors, the best robot vacuums for pet hair, and the best robot vacuums for carpet.